Activity note: Walk two blocks to dinner venue.

 Afternoon: Program Registration 4:30 – 5:15 p.m.
 After you have your room assignment, come to the Road Scholar table in the hotel meeting room to register with the program staff and get your welcome packet containing your name-tag, up-to-date schedule that reflects any last-minute changes, other important information, and to confirm when and where the Orientation session will take place.
 If you arrive late, please ask for your packet when you check in.

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
-We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Transportation during the week will be provided by a combination of passenger vans and motor coach travel.
+We will review the up-to-date program schedule, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions br>Transportation during the week will be provided by a combination of passenger vans and motor coach travel.
 This is a Road Scholar intergenerational program.
 Grandparents are responsible for their grandchildren.
 If/when separate age group activities are conducted concurrently, program staff will supervise.
 Children are never to be left unsupervised.
 Periods in the daily schedule designated as “Free time” and “At leisure” offer opportunities to do what you like and make your experience even more meaningful and memorable according to your personal preferences.
 The Group Leader will be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the full day ahead.
-Be sure to prepare for check-out and transfer in the morning.

-Afternoon: Especially for kids: After our arrival in Flagstaff, we’ll travel to Northern Arizona University's Challenge Course on the south campus for team building events led by certified leaders who are college students at NAU.
-The goal is to build a trusting and cohesive group out of grandparents and grandchildren who just met each other the night before.
-We will start out with on-the-ground games, move to low and then to high element activities.
+Morning: Especially for Kids: Shuttle to Northern Arizona University's Challenge Course on south campus for a morning of team building events led by certified leaders who are college students at NAU.
+The goal is to build a trusting and cohesive group of grandparents and grandchildren who just met each other the night before.
+We will start out with on the ground games, move to low and then to high element activities.
 This will include some of the elements of the static course with activities at heights 25-30 feet off the ground.
 This progression of activities will challenge the group with increasingly difficult tasks while encouraging cooperation, inspiring confidence and having fun, all within a supportive and safe environment.
-Grandparents as well as grandchildren are encouraged to participate, but all activities are “challenge by choice.”
-In late afternoon, we’ll travel to the hotel and check-in.
+Grandparents as well as grandchildren are encouraged to participate, but all activities are 'challenge by choice'.
+Then travel to Williams, AZ to Bearizona.

 Dinner: At a local Greek restaurant with a variety of entree choices for all ages and palates, we’ll have plated meals.
 Beverages include water, tea, soft drinks or coffee; other beverages available for purchase at your own cost.